skypilot-org/skypilot/docs/source/reference/config.rst

     # These options will be passed directly as command line args to `docker run`,
     # see: https://docs.docker.com/reference/cli/docker/container/run/
     #
-    # The default run options are:
+    # The following run options are applied by default and cannot be overridden:
     #   --net=host
     #   --cap-add=SYS_ADMIN
     #   --device=/dev/fuse